Ultimate Guide for Surya Namaskar (Sun Salutation) !

 Contraindications of Surya Namaskar

-FAQ about Surya Namaskar (Sun Salutation)
+Frequently Asked Questions about Surya Namaskar (Sun Salutation)

 You can practice Surya Namaskar in the morning and evening.
 The best time for practice is in the morning at sunrise and sunset in the evening.